-I checked the website of the University of Tours, especially the part dedicated t the exchange students and I read every point mentionned.
+I checked the website of the University of Tours, especially the part dedicated to the exchange students and I read every point mentionned.
 I finalized my online pre registration (Mobility Online).
-I completed and sent my accommodation request form in a residence hall or I found my own accommodation if I want a private one.
+I filled-in my accommodation request form and sent it to incoming.mobility@univtours.fr (CROUS residence halls), or I found my own accommodation (private).
 If I am a non EU student (not a citizen of one of the 27 EU member states), I applied for a visa at the French embassy of my country.
-I checked the list of the courses available at UT in order to prepare my learning agreement.
-I have sent an email to my future pedagogical coordinator to define my learning agreement.
-A few days before my arrival, I have set an appointment with Eduard ROTARIU (International Relations Office) for my final registration upon my arrival: incoming.mobility@univ-tours.fr 0 I scanned all my official documents and uploaded them onto a cloud so that I can have access to them from anywhere in case of a situation: Passport/ID card Health insurance & medical documents (vaccinations) Copy of my birth certificate translated in French by an official translator (the list can be found on my embassy website) Copy of my last diploma Copy of my registration certificate in my home university (current year) ID photo (face picture) Mobility-related documents (learning agreement, certificate of arrival) I bought my travel ticket and I prepared my trip.
-I checked the itinerary and how I can reach Tours easily.
-I carefully checked all information related to the conditions of arriving on Frenc territory (useful websites mentioned page 17).
+I checked the list of courses available at UT in order to prepare my Learning Agreement.
+I have sent an email to my academic coordinator to define the classes I want to register to, and have my Learning Agreement signed.
+A few days before my arrival, I have scheduled an appointment with Eduard ROTARIU (International Relations Office) for my final registration upon my arrival: incoming.mobility@univ-tours.fr I scanned all my official documents and uploaded them onto a cloud so that I can have access to them from anywhere in case of a situation : Passport/ID card Health insurance & medical documents (vaccinations) Copy of my birth certificate (necessary for some administrative procedures) Copy of my last diploma Copy of my registration certificate in my home university (current year) ID photo (face picture) Mobility-related documents (learning agreement, certificate of arrival) I bought my travel ticket and I prepared my trip.
+I checked the itinerary and how to reach Tours easily.
+I carefully checked all information related to the conditions of arriving on French territory (useful websites mentioned page 15).
 If I want to use my phone, I have checked that it will be working in France.
-I talked to my family and friends and told them that I love them and that I will give them some news regularly I smile as I am impatient to come and study in Tours.
+I talked to my family and friends and told them that I love them and that I will give them news regularly. Ш I am smiling for I am impatient to start my student adventure in Tours!
 I keep positive vibes as I know everything will be fine